Biography of Richard Trevithick

 1808: Joined by his wife and children in London.
 Designs first containers for ships.
 Trials of his “Catch me who can” circular track steam train at Euston.
 The public were entitled to travel on buying a One Shilling ticket.
 Patent for machinery for towing, driving or discharging ships or other vessels with Robert Dickinson.
 He also had plans for a tunnel under the Thames which almost succeeded and steam powered Thames dredgers.

 1810: New Trevithick patents for propulsion of sea vessels.
 Contracts typhus and returns to Cornwall.

-1811: Declared bankrupt.
+1811: He is declared bankrupt.
 Installs first Cornish Engine and boiler.

 1812: Applies his high-pressure machine to agricultural machinery for the first time.
 Creates a rock boring machine for the Plymouth Breakwater and Screw Propeller company.
 Birth of his son Francis.

 1814: Arranges for nine of his engines to be shipped to Peru.

 1816: Birth of his son Frederick Henry.
 Rents a house for the family in Penzance but Jane lives at Hayle becoming the landlady of the White Hart Inn.
 Trevithick visits the mines of Peru and spent eleven years there only returning when his money ran out.

 1818: First steam boat fitted with a Trevithick puffer.

 1821: He works on salvaging ships near Callao.

 1823: He travels to Ecuador on business.

 1829: Trevithick takes out a Patent on new improved steam engine.

 1831: Trevithick takes out a Patent on boiler and condenser and manufacturers a portable stove.

 1833: He is taken ill whilst working for John Hall Engineering in Dartford, Kent.